alexewerlof/micromustache/README.md

 ![Logo](https://raw.github.com/userpixel/micromustache/master/logo.png)

 This small library covers the most important use case for [Mustache templates](https://mustache.github.io/):

-**interpolation**: replacing variable names with their values from an object.
+**interpolation: replacing variable names with their values from an object.**

-> This of it as a sweet spot between plain text replacement and mustache (certainly not as logicful as [Handlebars](http://handlebarsjs.com/)).
+> Think of it as a sweet spot between plain text replacement and mustache (certainly not as logicful as [Handlebars](http://handlebarsjs.com/)).

 If that's all you need, *micromustache* is a drop-in replacement for MustacheJS.